 Sound Like a Profession That You’d Enjoy?

-As we’ve seen, medical receptionists are the unsung heroes in the way that they contribute and it’s an attractive profession for many reasons.
-It’s challenging, people-centred and pays a good wage too, with an average salary upwards of $50k per annum.
-The good news is that a medical administration course from OCA is a flexible and affordable way to get into the industry.
+As we’ve seen, medical receptionists are the unsung heroes in the way that they contribute, and it’s an attractive profession for many reasons.
+It’s challenging, people-centred and pays a good wage, too, with an average salary upwards of $50k per annum.
+The good news is that a medication administration course from OCA is a flexible and affordable way to get into the industry.

-If you’d like to know more about anything discussed here or details of our full range of training that covers over 20 different industries and sectors, visit us at www.onlinecoursesaustralia.edu.au and you’ll find everything you need.
-Alternatively, if you’re after a bit of advice prior to enrolment, call us today 1300 611 494 and we’ll be delighted to assist in any way we can.
+If you’d like to know more about anything discussed here or details of our full range of short courses that cover over 20 different industries and sectors, visit us at www.onlinecoursesaustralia.edu.au, and you’ll find everything you need.
+Alternatively, if you’re after some advice before enrolment, call us today at 1300 611 494, and we’ll be delighted to assist in any way we can.